 - Cigarettes, alcohol, sugary industries have created a lot of impact on health.

-The government has a responsibility to control and regulate the above phenomena to reduce the population’s health.
-When somebody breaks the rule or commits crimes, they are penalized or charged.
-Similarly, the government should regulate, penalise and tax them who are responsible for the above phenomena.
-The income generated from taxes or penalties should be used to finance health services like security.
+The government has a responsibility to control and regulate the above phenomena to reduce the population’s health risks.
+When somebody breaks rules or commits crimes, they are penalized or charged.
+Similarly, the government should regulate, penalize and tax those who are responsible for the above phenomena.
+The income generated from taxes or penalties should be used to finance health services just like the security services.

 - Provide free health services (universal health coverage): The state should ensure free health care services to their citizen.
 If the state cannot ensure free health services, then the state can rely on private sectors.
 However, the state has to regulate and ensure quality care and health services’ price standards.